ebegoli/AAD/README.md

 AAD
 ===

-Source code for research on anomalous absence detection of data in warehouse intake streams.
+Source code for research project for detection of anomalous absence of data in database intake streams.